Baederwood Stadium 4

 A large two story lobby with soaring glass walls greeted patrons.
 After the entrance, but before the main lobby space, was a vestibule with an enclosed ticket sales counter on the left.
 All seating in the auditorium was on one floor.
 Reportedly, a curtain was never used before the movie screen.

-The Cinema was twinned, during or by 1975, by dividing the auditorium down the middle with a wall.
+The Cinema was twinned in 1972, by dividing the auditorium down the middle with a wall.
 The seats had previously been set so views would focus on the center of the screen, but they were not adjusted, so some sightlines were awkward.
 Each auditorium had 500 seats and decently sized screens, at least 30 feet wide for scope movies.
 GCC continued to operate the Cinema 1 and 2 until at least 1983.
 Eventually, the Sameric Corp. of Philadelphia took over operation.
 After buying the Sameric Corp. theaters in 1988, United Artists operated the theater.